 Even though it’s not a dupe of a pricey product, Glow Tonic is still worth a try if you’re after a gentle exfoliant.
 If AHA products usually irritate your skin, this should go on your to-buy list – it has a decent amount of glycolic acid at a reasonably low pH, but all the soothing ingredients leave your skin soft, and it barely stings when you apply it.
 It also has a pleasant cucumber-ish scent.
 Just make sure you load up on sunscreen when you use any chemical exfoliant!
 You can buy Pixi Glow Tonic on Amazon or at Target.

-This product was provided for review, which did not affect my opinion.
+This product was provided for editorial consideration, which did not affect my opinion.
 This post contains affiliate links – if you decide to click through and support Lab Muffin financially, thank you!
 For more information, see Disclosure Policy.